MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 By default, all tables referenced in the export query are assumed to be [fact tables](../../concepts/fact-and-dimension-tables.md).
 As such, they're scoped to the database cursor.
 The syntax explicitly declares which tables are scoped (fact) and which aren't scoped (dimension).
 See the `over` parameter in the [create command](create-alter-continuous.md) for details.

 The export query includes only the records that joined since the previous export execution.
-The export query may contain [dimension tables](../../concepts/fact-and-dimension-tables.md) in which *all* records of the dimension table are included in *all* export queries.
+The export query may contain [dimension tables](../../concepts/fact-and-dimension-tables.md) in which all records of the dimension table are included in all export queries.
 When using joins between fact and dimension tables in continuous-export, keep in mind that records in the fact table are only processed once.
 If the export runs while records in the dimension tables are missing for some keys, records for the respective keys will either be missed or include null values for the dimension columns in the exported files.
 Returning missed or null records depends on whether the query uses inner or outer join.
 The `forcedLatency` property in the continuous-export definition can be useful in such cases, where the fact and dimensions tables are ingested during the same time for matching records.

 > [!NOTE]
-> Continuous-export of only dimension tables isn't supported.
+> Continuous export of only dimension tables isn't supported.
 The export query must include at least a single fact table.

 ## Exporting historical data